Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Prompt-based Defense Method

 Although the difference between malicious and benign clients can be found in the attention mechanism, it's difficult to use the parameters of the attention layer for comparison directly.
 In FedVLN, only a few epochs are trained on the client during local training.
 Therefore, the variance of parameters will not be significant.
 We need to design a method that can build a difference rapidly during the local training.

-We utilize prompting~\cite{schick2020exploiting} for this.
-Prompting is a method that can rapidly adapt to new scenarios with little data and short training time~\cite{liu2021pre,zhou2022conditional,zhou2022conditional,he2022cpl}.
+We utilize prompting~\citep{schick2020exploiting} for this.
+Prompting is a method that can rapidly adapt to new scenarios with little data and short training time~\citep{liu2021pre,zhou2022conditional,he2022cpl}.
 In light of its ability to quickly adapt to downstream tasks, we propose prompt-based aggregation, PBA, to capture the alignment variance and prevent the global model from attack.

 In PBA, a visual prompt and a language prompt are introduced to the current FedVLN setting.
 Both prompts are learnable vectors.
 As shown in Fig. \ref{fig:prompt}, at the start of each communication round, the global visual prompt $p_{V,g}$ and language prompt $p_{L,g}$ at the server initialize the local visual prompt $p_{V,i}$ and language prompt $p_{L,i}$, at client $i$.
-The local prompts are added before the attention layer as follows:
+The local prompts are added before the attention layer:

-$h_t'$ and $u_j'$ are prompt-tuned embeddings, which will then be sent into the attention layer.
-Both $p_{V,i}$ and $p_{L,i}$ are updated during local training, after which they will be sent to the server.
-Before aggregation, the server calculates the cosine similarity of the concatenation of two prompts from each client and takes it as the similarity between clients.
-After similarity calculation, we apply the same selection procedure as MultiKrun \cite{Blanchard2017MachineLW} to select some clients with high similarity to others for aggregation.
-The algorithmic description is put in the supplementary materials due to the page limit.
+$h_t'$ and $u_j'$ are prompt-tuned embeddings, which will then be sent into the attention layer. $p_{V,i}$ and $p_{L,i}$ are updated during local training, after which they will be sent to the server.
+Before aggregation, the server calculates the similarity of the concatenation of two prompts from each client.
+After similarity calculation, we apply the same selection procedure as MultiKrum \citep{Blanchard2017MachineLW} to select some clients with high similarity to others for aggregation.
+The algorithmic description is put in the appendix \ref{sec:algorithm} due to the page limit.